For more info please contact us.

 It is not a good idea to simply give your cat away because research laboratories use them in experimental research and there are people who use them to train dogs to kill.
 Be sure to get permission to check with their veterinarian to be sure they are honest with you about the care they've given their previous cats.
 Take a look at our application on this site to see what types of question we ask.
 DO screen carefully!

-Go online to the following National Website--Persian Rescues By Location, There will be a listing of Rescuers in your area.
+Check the "Animal Welfare Organizations Near You" page on Petfinder.
+You can search there for Rescuers in your area.
 There is also a Yahoo group email with many other Rescuers and potential adopters.
 You may join that list and post your cat.
 Many people join this list to find a cat and the Rescuers have been screened before membership.
 You should still check references for any Rescuer that offers to take your cat, just as you would check references for any potential adopter.
 This list also has animal behaviorists, and veterinarians, and a large archive that may have some ideas for finding a way that you can actually keep your cat.
 Many other Rescuers are listed on our "Links" page.
 You may find one near you.
 You will be expected to provide transportation for your cat as well as making a donation to the care and feeding of the kitty.
 There are also Sanctuaries that will take your cat for the rest of it’s life and provide it with love, 3 squares and veterinary care.
 These sanctuaries require a substantial donation, which STILL won’t even begin to cover the cost of caring for your cat medically or with the type of food that needs to be purchased.

 (Back to Top)